Update #1

 Sanctuary Remodel - flooring, lights, paint, windows, cleaning, platform, kneeling rail, Bibles, prayer books, etc.

 Ready Classrooms - flooring, paint, cleaning, supplies and more for St. Thomas Kids.
+Updated - complete renovation of upstairs hallway for St. Thomas Kids.

-Fellowship Hall - work with City on the Hill Mission, tables and chairs, kitchen, coffee supplies, etc.
+Fellowship Hall - work with City on the Hill Mission, tables and chairs, kitchen, coffee supplies, etc. Updated - complete renovation of Fellowship Hall needing significant work.

 Grounds - landscaping and additional playground equipment.